fastrgv/SliderPuzzles/README.md

 	* (.)		initiate hbox5
 	* (,)		initiate ibox
 	* (=)		initiate iplr

+Finally, a single command-line argument (decimal float) specifies a timeout interval [in seconds] to wait for the internal autosolver before giving up.
+The default is 10.0 seconds.

+For example:

+	* bin\win\csok.exe 30.0

+initiates the Windows version using a 30 second timeout, rather than the default 10.

 The default method used by embedded solver Hbox5 [ (.)-key ] can now be reset using a numeric (k)-key, where k is 0..5.